christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/gmajor-scale-221-2221.png?abc){: .mx-auto.d-block :}

-There is one fret that was not in the C major scale.
-It is fret 14.
-Fret 13 is "F♮".
-Fret 15 is "G♮".
+Once you reach the 8th fret, you'll notice that it is similar to the C Major Scale.
+However, it deviates once you get to fret 14.
+In the C Major Scale, fret 13 is "F♮" and fret 15 is "G♮".
 So what note is fret 14?
 It is called F♯ (pronounced "F Sharp").

 Here are the 2 rules for building a Major Scale.

 1. It must follow the 221-2221 pattern.
 2. It must represent each letter of the musical alphabet in its circular order.

-Here is a diagram that shows both F♮ and F♯ in context.
+Here is a diagram that shows both F♮ and F♯.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets-gmajor.png?abc){: .mx-auto.d-block :}
 *F♮ is the 13th fret.
 F♯ is the 14th fret.
 You must use F♯ in the G Major Scale because it will fit in the 221-2221 pattern.*